Baekho4245/predicting_earthquake_damage/README.md

 # ABSTRACT

+Statistica estimates over 20,000 deaths as a result of an earthquake each year.

 Earthquakes happen unexpectedly and sometimes, violently.
 We normally don't think about it in our daily lives, but we always do after the destruction.
-There are laws to help mitigate the damage of earthquakes, especially in areas with many titonic plates, but now we can take action to mitigate those damages before hand, through the power of data
+There are laws to help mitigate the damage of earthquakes, especially in areas with many tectonic plates, but now we can take action to mitigate those damages before hand, through the power of data.

 # Business Problem